yaledailynews/ydn-data/projects_2020/wknd_emoji_map/README.md

 The spreadsheet is currently public, we should work on figuring out how to make it not that, also hiding keys and stufff

+Todo:
+make spreadsheet not public
+Make sure emojis consistent (i.e. use the system emoji everywhere or replace the emoji in the textbox) Save additions to spreadsheet
+Allow messages
+allos grouping of emojis
+style things betters